McKinney-Vento Homeless Education Act

 Who is homeless?

 The term "homeless children and youth" means individuals who lack a fixed, regular, and adequate nighttime residence.
-This includes children and youths who are:
+This includes children and youth who are:

 - sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason;